 Approval of previous meeting minutes and additions to current agenda: Motion for approval was made by Earlisha Killen and seconded by Linda Logan.
 No objections were made and the minutes where approved.
 There where no additions to the current agenda.

 Member Section Updates – Section Chairs (below) provided updates.
-The hospital, child care and public health sections meet monthly and the local breastfeeding coalition meets bi-monthly.
-Section meetings are held virtually.
-All KBC members are encouraged to join at least one section.
-If you would like to join or need more information, please contact Brenda at bbandy@ksbreastfeeding.org
+Section meetings are held virtually and every-other month.
+Meeting dates and times vary. ..
+If you would like to join a Section(2) or would like more information, please contact Brenda at bbandy@ksbreastfeeding.org

 Child Care –Kris Nicholson